Roy Orbison

 Johnny Cash.
-Elvis was leaving Sun and Phillips was looking to replace him.
-His first Sun recording, "Ooby Dooby", was a direct musical sound-a-like of Elvis's early Sun recordings.
-He had some success at Sun, but enjoyed his greatest success with Monument Records.
+Elvis Presley was leaving Sun and Phillips was looking to replace him.
+His first Sun recording, "Ooby Dooby", was musically akin of Presley's early Sun recordings.
+He had moderate success at Sun, but enjoyed his greatest success with Monument Records.
 From 1960 to 1966, 22 of Orbison's singles reached the Billboard top 40.
-He wrote or co-wrote almost all of his own top-10 hits, including "Only the Lonely" (1960), "Running Scared" (1961), "Crying" (1961), "In Dreams" (1963), "Oh, Pretty Woman" (1964), "I Drove All Night" (1987), "She's a Mystery to Me" (1988), "You Got It" (1988), and "California Blue" (1988).
+He wrote or co-wrote almost all of his own top-10 hits, including "Only the Lonely" (1960), "Running Scared" (1961), "Crying" (1961), "In Dreams" (1963), "Oh, Pretty Woman" (1964), and "California Blue" (1988).

-After the mid-1960s, Orbison suffered a number of personal tragedies, and his career faltered.
-He experienced a resurgence in popularity in the 1980s, following the success of several cover versions of his songs.
-In 1988, he co-founded the Traveling Wilburys supergroup with George Harrison, Bob Dylan, Tom Petty, and Jeff Lynne.
+After the mid-1960s, Orbison suffered a number of personal tragedies and his career faltered.
+He experienced a resurgence in popularity in the late 1980s following the success of several cover versions of his songs.
+In 1988, he co-founded the Traveling Wilburys supergroup with George Harrison, Bob Dylan, Tom Petty and Jeff Lynne.
 Orbison died of a heart attack that December at age 52.
 One month later, his song "You Got It" (1989) was released as a solo single, becoming his first hit to reach the top 10 in both the US and UK in nearly 25 years.

-Orbison's honors include inductions into the Rock and Roll Hall of Fame and Nashville Songwriters Hall of Fame in 1987, the Songwriters Hall of Fame in 1989, and the Musicians Hall of Fame and Museum in 2014.
+Orbison's honors include inductions into the Rock and Roll Hall of Fame and Nashville Songwriters Hall of Fame in 1987, the Songwriters Hall of Fame in 1989 and the Musicians Hall of Fame and Museum in 2014.
 He received a Grammy Lifetime Achievement Award and five other Grammy Awards.
 Rolling Stone placed him at number 37 on its list of the "Greatest Artists of All Time" and number 13 on its list of the "100 Greatest Singers of All Time".
 In 2002, Billboard magazine listed him at number 74 on its list of the Top 600 recording artists.